Skip to main content

 Mine operators and workers are reminded that psychosocial or physical harassment and sexual assault represents an extreme form of unacceptable workplace behaviour.

-To report instances of psychosocial hazards, sexual harassment or assault within the NSW Mining sector, call 1300 814 609 or download the Bullying and Inappropriate Conduct in the Workplace form (DOCX, 108.26 KB) available on the NSW Resources Regulator’s website.
+To report instances of psychosocial hazards, sexual harassment or assault within the NSW Mining sector, call 1300 814 609 or download the Form - Reporting harmful workplace behaviours (DOCX, 78.19 KB) available on the NSW Resources Regulator’s website.

 Watch the NSW Resources Regulator’s video on psychosocial hazards